Course #: DES-03452

 - Is technology determinate?

-- Is technology a social construction?
+- Is technology strictly a modern phenomenon?